 The types of safety signs and locations on the equipment are shown in the illustrations that follow.
 Good safety requires that you familiarize yourself with the various safety signs, the type of warning and the area, or particular function related to that area, that requires your SAFETY AWARENESS.

 Think SAFETY!
 Work SAFELY!

-Fig. 2-Safety Decal Locations (typical for all WX500 series models)
+Fig. 2-Safety Decal Locations

 3.2 Safety Sign Explanations

 1. Warning!

 Always wear appropriate Personal Protective Equipment when using this machine.
 For example: